Suvrat31/Data-Structures/README.md

 ## Problems
 1. [Max Sum in a Contiguous Array](problems/maxSum.java) - Time Complexity : O(n)
-<p>Problem Statement: Find the contiguous subarray within an array, A of length N which has the largest sum.<p>
+Problem Statement: Find the contiguous subarray within an array, A of length N which has the largest sum.